SpikeGPT: Generative Pre-trained Language Model with Spiking Neural Networks: Introduction

 \section{Introduction}

-Artificial Neural Networks (ANNs) have recently achieved widespread, public-facing impact in Natural Language Processing (NLP), but has come with a significant computational and energy consumption burden across training and deployment.
-As examples, training GPT-3 was projected to use 190,000 kWh of energy~\cite{brown2020language, dhar2020carbon, anthony2020carbontracker}.
-Deploying ChatGPT into every modern word processor will witness millions of users in need of on-demand inference of large language models~\cite{chatgpt2022}.
-SNNs, inspired by neuroscientific models of neuronal firing, offer a more energy-efficient alternative by using discrete spikes to compute and transmit information \cite{maass1997networks}.
-Spike-based computing combined with neuromorphic hardware holds great potential for low-energy AI \cite{davies2018loihi, merolla2014million, sun2022intelligence}, and its effectiveness in integration with deep learning has been demonstrated through numerous studies~\cite{roy2019towards, pfeiffer2018deep, fang2021deep, eshraghian2021training, wu2018spatio, zhang2020system}.
+Artificial Neural Networks (ANNs) have recently achieved widespread, public-facing impact in Natural Language Processing (NLP), but with a significant computational and energy consumption burden across training and deployment.
+As an example, training GPT-3 was projected to use 190,000 kWh of energy~\citep{brown2020language, dhar2020carbon, anthony2020carbontracker}.
+Spiking neural networks (SNNs), inspired by neuroscientific models of neuronal firing, offer a more energy-efficient alternative by using discrete spikes to compute and transmit information \citep{maass1997networks}.
+Spike-based computing combined with neuromorphic hardware holds great potential for low-energy AI~\citep{davies2018loihi, merolla2014million, sun2022intelligence, nath2024optically}, and its effectiveness in integration with deep learning has been demonstrated through numerous studies~\citep{roy2019towards, pfeiffer2018deep, fang2021deep, eshraghian2021training, wu2018spatio, zhang2020system}.

-At this stage, the performance of Spiking Neural Networks (SNNs) in NLP and generation tasks remains relatively under-investigated.
-While SNNs have shown competitiveness in computer vision tasks such as classification and object detection~\cite{barchid2022spiking, kim2020spiking, cordone2022object}, they have yet to attain similar success in generative models.
-The parallelization of input tokens, a widely-used and highly effective method in the transformer block, cannot be readily integrated with recurrent SNNs~\cite{transformer}.
-Although previous research has indicated that the conversion of ANNs to SNNs can lead to competitive performance in NLP tasks, direct training of SNNs results in a performance loss of approximately 20\% compared to the conversion approach~\cite{lv2023spiking}.
-This is due to several drawbacks when applying SNNs for NLP tasks.
-These include: i) the vanishing gradient problem where long-range dependencies can no longer be extracted, ii) the total absence of learning in excessively sparsified models~\cite{eshraghian2022fine}, and iii) the extreme constraint on layer-to-layer bandwidth due to binarized spike activations~\cite{eshraghian2022memristor}.
-These issues mean that training large-scale SNNs via error backpropagation is extremely challenging, leading to an absence of performant SNNs in language generation.
+While SNNs have shown competitive performance in computer vision tasks such as classification and object detection~\citep{barchid2023spiking, kim2020spiking, cordone2022object}, they have yet to attain similar success in generative models.
+With respect to language generation, this can be attributed to several reasons: i) the absence of an effective language encoding technique for SNNs, ii) the difficulty of training large-scale SNNs due to the extreme constraint on layer-to-layer bandwidth (i.e., binarized spike activations)~\citep{eshraghian2022memristor}, and the lack of informative gradient signals in excessively sparsified models~\citep{eshraghian2022fine}, and iii) the inherent recurrence of SNNs is incompatible with self-attention, where input token are passed to the model in parallel~\citep{transformer}.
+These issues mean that training large-scale SNNs via error backpropagation is extremely challenging, leading to a lack of performant SNNs in language generation.